Youths in the News

 Become part of the UPC Youth Council

-High school students are invited to apply to become part of our UPC Youth Council and support a healthy lifestyle free of alcohol and other drugs.
+High school students are invited to apply online to become part of our UPC Youth Council and support a healthy lifestyle free of alcohol and other drugs.
 This is your opportunity to represent youth from your high school as well as Fairfax County.
-View Flyer for first meeting.
+The first meeting of the 2014-15 school year will be held on Sept.
+16.

 You will earn community service hours while creating plans to solve alcohol- and drug-related issues in your schools and communities.
 Give youth a voice, stand up for what you believe is right, gain support from community members and make a change!

-Already this school year, Youth Council members have written for UPC's Patch on Prevention blog (see Youth in the News to the left) and are busy with the following:
+Youth Council members write for UPC's Patch on Prevention blog (see Youth in the News to the right), and in previous years have kept busy with the following:

-- September: Representatives of the Youth Council manned a booth at South County Government Center's Back-to-School Kick-Off event to encourage youth to get involved.
-On Sept.
-24, our YC representatives attended CADCA's Annual Drug-Free Kids Campaign Awards Dinner to celebrate the importance of youth making a difference in the community.
+- Representatives of the Youth Council manned a booth at South County Government Center's Back-to-School Kick-Off event to encourage youth to get involved.
+Our YC representatives attended CADCA's Annual Drug-Free Kids Campaign Awards Dinner to celebrate the importance of youth making a difference in the community.
 Members even got to meet event speaker and retired tennis great Andre Agassi.

-In July 2012 and 2013, members of the UPC Youth Council attended the annual Youth Alcohol and Drug Abuse Prevention Project (YADAPP) Conference at Longwood University.
-UPC's Youth Council teams in 2012 were recognized as mini-grant award winners at the conference and received $500 to help implement their Strategies to Act Now (STAN) Plans developed during the weeklong event.
-This plan was key to the first year of the Youth Council's efforts to develop and promote alcohol and substance abuse prevention within Fairfax County.
+In July 2014, members of the UPC Youth Council attended the annual Youth Alcohol and Drug Abuse Prevention Project (YADAPP) Conference at Longwood University.
+It marked the third year UPC was represented at the summer leadership conference.
+This summer UPC Youth Council was recognized as mini-grant award winner at the conference and received $250 to help implement their Strategies to Act Now (STAN) Plans developed during the weeklong event.
 Congratulations and thanks to our youth for their positive leadership roles.

 Contact us for more information: